m-language/m/docs/tutorial/intro.rst

-The fundamental philosophy of the M programming language is that simplicity is as important as expressiveness; or, put another way, that a program which cannot be reasoned about is barely better then no program at all.
+The fundamental philosophy of the M programming language is that simplicity is as important as expressiveness; or, put another way, that a program which cannot be reasoned about is barely better than no program at all.
 Many features of modern programming languages complicate programs unnecessarily, and combining these features increases this complexity exponentially.
 For the programmer, this means time wasted trying to figure out what a program even does (or worse, being